wix/stylable/site/docs/get-started.md

  While **Stylable** can work with any component framework, we offer a [React component integration](./getting-started/react-integration.md) that works with both installation options.

-4. Optionally you can install [**Stylable Intelligence**](./getting-started/stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics.
+Optionally, you can install [**Stylable Intelligence**](./getting-started/stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics.
+Currently supported for only Visual Studio Code (version 1.16 and later).

 ## What can I do